Olumide2Oba/mlproject2/README.md

-## This is a Project under Machine Learning Algorithm
+## This is a project on Machine Learning Algorithm